RECIPE UPDATED 7/24/2024

 Serving Suggestions

-This recipe works best with 8 oz of pasta (3 tbsp of pesto/4 oz pasta).
-It should be noted that the pasta in these photos only had 2 tbsp of pesto/4oz, so your dish should be even greener.
+This recipe works with 8 oz of pasta (3 tbsp of pesto/4 oz pasta).
+The pasta in these photos only had 2 tbsp of pesto/4oz, so your dish should be even greener.

 Related Posts